ovh/docs/pages/platform/databases/mongodb_02_manage_control_panel/guide.en-asia.md

 ![General information](images/configure_mongo02.png){.thumbnail}

-At the bottom of the page you can find **Login information** for your database: click on the respective links to copy/paste the strings for *mongo shell* or for use with an application.
+At the bottom of the page you can find **Login information** for your database; click on the respective links to copy/paste the strings for *mongo shell* or for use with an application.

 #### **Adding nodes**